-Tips for Ensuring Optimum Lighting
+Tips for Ensuring Optimum Lighting & Temperature

 - To avoid direct exposure to sunlight, use sheer curtains to drape in the window.

-Warning!
-A south-facing window is not the best option because Hoya imbricata cannot tolerate bright, direct sunshine.
+- A south-facing window is not the best option because Hoya imbricata cannot tolerate bright, direct sunshine.

-2. Medium Watering
+2. Watering & Humidity

 The plant is epiphytic with succulent foliage.
-It indicates that the plant has smaller roots and is less reliant on the soil nutrients for its survival.
+It indicates that the plant has smaller roots and is less reliant on the soil nutrients for survival.

 - You can use tap water to hydrate your Hoya imbricata; however, leave the water in an open container for 24 hours to allow contaminants like chlorine and fluorine to evaporate.

 3. Soil & Fertilization